Your Golden Retriever is the life of the family.

 I've tested several brands, and have done a lot of research on their ingredients, reviews, and quality.

 As of right now, I personally recommend products from Honest Paws.
-Their Purity CBD Oils produced the best results in my opinion.
+Their Honest Paws Wellness CBD Oils produced the best results in my opinion.

 If you want to start using CBD for dogs, I would recommend you check out Honest Paws.

-Because your dog probably weighs over 50 pounds, you will want to get the Level 3 Oil from Honest Paws.
+Because your dog probably weighs over 50 pounds, you will want to get the larger size from Honest Paws.

 To find out more about all of King Kanine's different prodcuts make sure to read my full Honest Paws review here.